kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 We first use the `KOKKOS_FUNCTION` macro to make the methods callable from a kernel.
 When creating the instance, note that we introduce a distinction between the *memory* that the it uses, and the actual instantiated *object*.
-The construct is done on the device, withing a single-iteration `parallel_for`, using placement new.
+The construct is done on the device, within a single-iteration `parallel_for`, using placement new.
-Since the kernel does not have a return type, we use a static cast to associate the object to the memory allocation.
+Since the kernel does not have a return type, we use a static cast to associate the object with the memory allocation.

 Like with other uses of `new`, we need to later free the memory.
 The destruct is done on the device, again with a single-iteration `parallel_for`.